ciaralynch72/move/README.md

         + Add repository name then clicked the green ‘create repository button’ at the bottom of the page.
         + Open the new repository and clicked the green ‘Gitpod’ button to create a workspace in Gitpod for editing.

-- ## Django, Elephant SQL and Heroku Heroku
+- ## Django, Elephant SQL and Heroku

     To get the Django framework installed and set up I followed the Code institutes [Django I Think Therefore I Blog cheatsheet](https://docs.google.com/document/d/1P5CWvS5cYalkQOLeQiijpSViDPogtKM7ZGyqK-yehhQ/edit). & Revisited the Walkthrough to assist.